sirexeclp/energy-aware-computing/report/report.md

 ## Time and Sampling {#sec:time}

-Two steps of time based preprocessing are necessary before anything else.
+Two steps of time based preprocessing are necessary.
-During measurements timestamps with wall-clock time have been collected, however for further analysis only the relative time since the first collected sample of each benchmark run should be used.
+Timestamps with wall-clock time have been recorded.
+However for further analysis only the relative time since the first collected sample of each benchmark run should be used.

 \begin{equation}
 t_{rel}(i) = t_i - t_0
 \end{equation}

-Secondly to create create averaged curves from multiple runs, the samples need to be interpolated.
+Secondly to create averaged curves from multiple runs, the samples need to be interpolated.
 See section \ref{sec:jitter} for an analysis of the jitter.

 A cubic interpolation was used to resample the signal at even sample distances, with a sample rate of 4Hz.
-This sample rate was chosen to be about 2 times the measured average sample rate of the raw data, to avoid information loss introduced by interpolation.
+This sample rate was chosen to be about 2 times the measured average sample rate of the raw data, to avoid information loss caused by interpolation.

-Finally to deal compute an averaged curve, different lengths of signals need to be acounted for.
+Finally to compute an averaged curve, different lengths of signals need to be taken care of.
-We can expect, that multiple runs of the same experiment will not always run for the exact same amount of time and therefore produce signals with varying legths.
+We can expect, that multiple runs of the same experiment will not always run for the exact same amount of time and therefore produce signals with varying lengths.
 To compute mean and standard deviation for multiple signals with different lengths masked arrays can be used.

 First each signal is padded to the length of the longest signal.
 A mask is created that masks out all padding, that has been added.
 Finally a numpy masked array is created with the padded signal and the mask.
-Numpy masked arrays can calculate the mean at each timepoint, but will only include values that have not been masked out.
+Numpy masked arrays can calculate the mean at each sample, but will only include values that have not been masked out.

 ## Calculating Energy

-The tool used for this study do not provide a direct way of measuring energy.
-Instead only the current power draw (or an average over a fixed time period) can be measured.
+The tools used for this study did not provide a direct way of measuring energy.
+Instead only the current power draw (or an average over a fixed time period) could be measured.
 The total energy needed for training can be calculated as the dot product of the time differences between samples and the sampled power readings.

 \begin{equation}